 Rachel Hope Allan is an artist and writer from New Zealand currently based in Ōtepoti.
-She received her Master of Fine Arts with distinction from Dunedin School of Art, where she is currently a senior lecturer and studio coordinator in Photography.
+She received her Master of Fine Arts with distinction from Dunedin School of Art, where she is Principal Lecturer and Studio Coordinator in Photography.
 Her work deals with restraint, curiosity and mimicry and has been featured in PhotoForum’s 2020 portfolio review and in Stephen Bull’s 2020 edition of A Companion to Photography.
 Allan’s interdisciplinary practice employs sculpture, performance, first generation darkroom-based processes, digital and hybridized photography.

 Allan’s artist-books have been collected by The National Gallery of Australia, The Museum of New Zealand, The Auckland City Library, Auckland University, Massey University, Victoria University, University of Canterbury, University of Otago’s, Hocken Collection, The National Library of New Zealand, and Reminders Photography Stronghold, Tokyo, Japan.

 Artist, Researcher, Educator